ThoughtfulDev/SupergirlOnCrypt/README.md

 ![Project Logo](https://thoughtful-dev.com/projects/supergirloncrypt/header.jpg)

+## WORK IN PROGRESS WILL UPDATE THE README SOON!

 **For EDUCATIONAL PURPOSE ONLY**

 This is a Crypto Trojan written in Python which can be packed using Pyinstaller.